Expressing Calories as Exercise Equivalents

 Certainly, knowing the calorie amounts of everything you consume is helpful.
 But, Americans obtain 40% of their calories from dining out and not all restaurants display calorie amounts on their menus.
 As I mentioned above, currently, this is only required for franchise restaurants with 20 or more locations.

-Knowing the calorie amounts of all restaurant menu items would be great, but presenting it as "exercise equivalents" has more impact.
+Knowing the calorie amounts of restaurant menu items before you order would be very helpful, but presenting those values as "exercise equivalents" has more impact.
 Consider these 2 statements if you saw them on a menu:

 - This entree contains 1000 calories.